SusheelThapa/command/command/c/chown.md

 -rw-rw-r-- 1 sasa sasa 0 Dec  3 21:42 test.txt
 ```

-Now, Suppose I want to change it to user `root` from user `sasa` then it can be done by below command:
+Now, suppose I want to change it to the user `root` from the user `sasa`; this can be done using the command below:

 ```shell
 sudo chown root test.txt